 Museums, New York bistros and dishes from the American South are all part of the inspiration for Morgan McGlone’s new 350-seat restaurant in Melbourne’s CBD.

-Due to open in February next year, Natural History will be a collaboration between McGlone and the 100 Burgers group (which owns McGlone-founded Belle's Hot Chicken, as well as Mister Burger and Welcome to Thornbury), and publican-design duo Jaime Wirth and Michael Delany.
+Natural History will be a collaboration between McGlone and the 100 Burgers group (which owns McGlone-founded Belle's Hot Chicken, as well as Mister Burger and Welcome to Thornbury), and publican-design duo Jaime Wirth and Michael Delany.

 “[It’s] based on the Natural History Museum in London or New York, which I’ve always found really magical,” Michael Delany tells Broadsheet.

 The venue, which will be located at 401 Collins Street, will be split into two distinct spaces: the Natural History Bar and Grill, and the Natural History Cafe.

 “It [will have] a train station atmosphere, a public sort of space,” Delany says.
 “It’s almost like a foyer, so we’ve sort of gone with that rather than trying to combat it.